shalawfatah/portfolio-with-astro/src/pages/blogs/best-way-to-learn-is-not-personal-projects.md

 ---
 layout: ../../layouts/BaseLayout.astro
-title: "The Best Way To Learn Is Not Personal Projects"
+title: "The best way to learn is not personal projects"
 author: "Shalaw Fatah"
 date: "Sunday, 25 September 2022"
 ---